 No, we are unable to provide transportation for students.
 Students are expected to arrive on campus for class to start at 9:00 AM and are expected to be picked up on campus at 3:00 PM.
 Students will be using public transportation when classwork is off campus.

 Achieve is a transition program therefore; students would not qualify for traditional college student loans or a Pell grant.
 Students are encouraged to apply for local scholarship funds through their high school or private entities.

 Once you have gone through the application process and receive an acceptance letter you will have 30 calendar days to accept and pay the required $200 deposit.
 Once the deposit is payed you are officially enrolled.
 If for some reason you are unable to attend at the start of the program or you are no longer interested in the program, […]

 Parent support is imperative for the success of the individual.
-Parents will be asked to attend an initial parent orientation meeting at the beginning of the school year.
-During this meeting, you will learn how you can best support your child during this transition.
+Parents will be asked to attend an initial parent orientation meeting and two workshops throughout the school year.
+During these meetings, parents will learn how to best support their student during this transition.